GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

     {{demo.snippet name="vega-vis-data-changeset-demo.hbs"}}
 {{/docs-demo}}

-## Changing Data with Vega Changeset
+## Changing Data with Vega.js Changeset

-Below are some examples of modifying, removing, inserting, and replacing data by using Vega Changeset.
+Below are some examples of modifying, removing, inserting, and replacing data by using Vega.js Changeset.

 Assume that the change is within a dataset as a function.